Important information on Long COVID in the professional context

 Infection with the corona virus must also lead to symptoms in order for an occupational disease to be recognised.
 This also includes Long COVID symptoms, even if you initially had no signs of illness immediately after infection with the corona virus.
 If symptoms that are to be regarded as a result of the infection only occur later, an occupational disease can be recognised from this point in time.

 Detailed information on this topic can be found at the German Social Accident Insurance.
 You will receive a general overview of the topic of occupational disease in a video.
-Employees in healthcare professions can also find more information in the leaflet “COVID-19 as an occupational disease - information for healthcare workers” and at the Employer's Liability Insurance Association for Health and Welfare Services (BGW)
+Employees in healthcare professions can obtain further information, from among other places, at the Trade association for health service and public welfare work (BGW).

 When can Long COVID be considered an occupational accident?

-A COVID-19 illness and its possible long-term consequences can be considered an occupational accident if the requirements for recognition as an occupational disease are not met.
+A job-related infection and subsequent COVID-19 illness and its possible long-term effects can be considered as accident at work if the prerequisites for the recognition as occupational disease are not fulfilled.

 Infection with the corona virus must occur in the event of an occupational accident as a result of an activity that is covered by statutory accident insurance.
 In addition to employment, this can also include, for example, attending school or university, taking on certain voluntary posts or providing first aid.
 An accident at work can also occur if you catch an infection on the way to such an activity or on the way back.
 As a rule, intensive contact with at least one infectious person must be proven.
 The Robert Koch Institute (RKI) explains on its web page when there is an increased risk of infection in the event of contact.
 In contrast, infection in the uninsured private sphere must not be sufficiently probable.

-The information page of the National Association of Statutory Accident Insurance offers detailed information on when the effects of a Corona virus infection can be an occupational disease or an accident at work.
+The information page of the Statutory Accident Insurance (DGUV) offers detailed information on when the effects of a Corona virus infection can be an occupational disease or an accident at work.

 What should you do if you suspect an occupational disease or an occupational accident?